alexanderaleskin/telegram_django_bot/README.rst

 * Tracks where the user came from;
 * Choice of language for sending messages to the user (in the case of localization enabled);

-This handler is also used inside ``RouterCallbackMessageCommandHandler``, that is, when calling ``TelegaViewSet`` classes.
+This handler is also used inside ``RouterCallbackMessageCommandHandler``, and as a result in calling ``TelegaViewSet`` classes.

 Localization
 ~~~~~~~~~~~~~~~~

-The library has expanded the `Django localization tools <https://docs.djangoproject.com/en/4.1/topics/i18n/>`_ for use in Telegram.
+The library expands the `Django localization tools <https://docs.djangoproject.com/en/4.1/topics/i18n/>`_ for use in Telegram.
-To support the use of different languages, the main elements of the Python-Telegram-Bot library have been redefined in ``telegram_django_bot.telegram_lib_redefinition``:
+To support the use of different languages, the main elements of the Python-Telegram-Bot library are redefined in ``telegram_django_bot.telegram_lib_redefinition``:

 1. ``telegram.Bot`` -> ``telegram_django_bot.BotDJ`` ;